 Although public schools in Mexico charge no tuition and textbooks are freely available in primary schools, they are unlikely to be an expat’s first choice for their children due to poor and differing standards.

 The Mexican education system is regulated by the Secretariat of Public Education (SEP) and is administered by individual states.
-Public schools in Mexico are secular as religious instruction is banned in public education, and school days in Mexico are shorter than that of many other countries.
+Public schools in Mexico are secular as religious instruction is banned in public education, and school days in Mexico are shorter than in many other countries.
 The school year usually runs from September to the following June.

-The system is normally divided into three levels:
+The system is divided into three levels:

-• Primary school (primaria): grades one to six, ages six to 12
+• Primary school (primaria): Grades 1 to 6, ages 6 to 12

-• Junior high school (secundaria): grades seven to nine, ages 12 to 15
+• Junior high school (secundaria): Grades 7 to 9, ages 12 to 15

-• High school (preparatoria), grades 10 to 12, ages 15 to 18
+• High school (preparatoria): Grades 10 to 12, ages 15 to 18

 Children must achieve at least 60 percent in the national examination at the end of each school year to proceed to the next grade.